Staff

 the difference we make in it.”

-As the Scholarships & Grants Coordinator, Lethea will assist both the Director of Scholarships, Partnerships & Operations and the Director of Grants & Partnerships.
-She will work closely with scholarship recipients and not-for-profit organizations.
+As the Scholarships & Grants Manager, Lethea will work closely with scholarship applicants, recipients, grantees, and not-for-profit organizations.

-Lethea is active in many Fort Payne Main Street activities, along with volunteer opportunities in the area.
+Lethea is active in many Fort Payne Main Street activities and volunteer opportunities in the area.

 Katelyn Ferguson